 Thanks to their concept I eventually discovered the films by Akira Kurosawa and Yasujiro Ozu.
 And I liked them.
 Not so much at first (forgive me, I was still pretty young) but the whole bonus material (which I was still watching back then) gave me the context I needed to really appreciate what Ozu was doing in that early stage of cinema.

 Japanese films always had something fascinating about them, something mystic which just sucked me in.
-Most werent’t something I liked right away.
+Most weren’t something I liked right away.
 It was mostly more strange fascination than pure entertainment.
 Until a couple of weeks ago I wasn’t even the biggest fan of Kurosawa who probably made the most accessible and clearly Western influenced films.
 I just didn’t get his charm right away.
 Something I especially found in Italian cinema.
-But still I kept on watching Japanese films.
-From the abstract works of Seijun Suzuki, to Mizoguchi and random Samurai classics.
+But still, I kept on watching Japanese films.
+From the abstract works of Seijun Suzuki to Mizoguchi and random Samurai classics.

-I still own the French dvdbox sets of Mizuguchi films which I bought nearly 13 years ago in southern France with my grandparents.
-That was back in a days where Japanese films on disc were more or less a rarity.
+I still own a French DVD boxset of Mizuguchi films which I bought nearly 13 years ago in southern France with my grandparents.
+That was back in a day where Japanese films on disc were more or less a rarity.
 When it comes to Japan, France is probably the country where you can get most of the films and manga of course.
-Rashomon by Kurosawa was even more a success there than in its origin country and helped pave the way for Kurosawa in Europe (Btw. you should watch that film).
-Mind that I sold nearly all my dvds when I bought a PS3 in 2008 when Criterion finally started to release their first Blu-Rays.
+Rashomon by Kurosawa was, even more, a success there than in its origin country and helped pave the way for Kurosawa in Europe (Btw. you should watch that film).
+Mind that I sold nearly all my DVDs when I bought a PS3 in 2008 when Criterion finally started to release their first Blu-Rays.
 That was the sign for me that a new medium was finally relevant.
 And another sign that I really liked the Collection.

 Watching Mulholland Drive the other night I inserted a Blu Ray again.
 Been some time since I last did that.
 And watching a film totally disconnected from the internet has a charm in itself.
-This may sound a little nuts but for me it got something calming now and then.
-Just to turn of the phone, shut down the PC and a watch a film.
+This may sound nuts but for me it got something calming now and then.
+Just to turn off the phone, shut down the PC and a watch a film.
 From disc.